sipcapture/homer/README.md

 #### :package: Deploy a Capture Agent (CA)
 Ready to ship data to Homer?
 Install a HEP Capture Agent based on your needs and preferences:
-* **HEPlify**
+* **HEPlify**:
-  :o: CA developed in go, portable, near zero configuration
+  CA developed in go, portable, near zero configuration
 * **CaptAgent**:
-  :o: CA developed in C, ideal for complex configurations
+  CA developed in C, ideal for complex configurations

   * Configure Capture settings
   * Configure connectivity to HEP server

-* **Native**
+* **Native**:
-  :o: Native HEP Agents in OpenSIPS, Kamailio, Asterisk, Freeswitch, RTP:Engine and many more!
+  [Native HEP Agents](https://github.com/sipcapture/homer/wiki) are available in OpenSIPS, Kamailio, Asterisk, Freeswitch, RTP:Engine and many more!
 ----------------

 ### Support